andre-st/dotfiles/README.md

 Conversely, re-building an older <em>full</em> backup from the increments could become tedious with just rclone, but it is possible with the on-board resources of an operating system.
 No special block-level patching magic and no extra-repository to corrupt.
+In addition, in contrast to forward incremental backups, it is easier to delete old backups to make room for new backups.
 Perhaps I'll try the more complex _restic_ in the future for "real" differential or incremental block-level backups with _rclone_ as backend.